gemma-butcher/ms4/README.md

 ## Visual Design
 ### Wireframes
--All wireframes for the project can be viewed [here](documentation\wireframes).
-Desktop and moble wireframes are available for all custom pages, and a mobile and desktop wireframe is available for one of the customised all auth pages.
+-All wireframes for the project can be viewed [here](documentation/wireframes).
+Desktop and mobile wireframes are available for all custom pages, and a mobile and desktop wireframe is available for one of the customised all auth pages.
 - There is one tablet wireframe of the homepage to give an example of the expected tablet layout.